 NOTICE: System maintenance is to be performed by a qualified and certified technician.

-The refrigerant charge for all systems should be checked against the Charging Chart located inside the access panel cover.
+The refrigerant charge for all systems should be checked against the Charging Chart located inside 28 the access panel cover.
 The optimum refrigerant charge for any outdoor unit matched with an indoor coil/air handler is affected by the application.
-Therefore, charging data has been developed to assist the field technician in optimizing the charge.
-Refer to the charging chart inside the access panel cover on the unit and choose the appropriate column for the specific model being installed or serviced.
+Therefore, charging data has been developed to assist the field technician in optimizing the charge for all mounting configurations (UF - Upflow, DF - Downflow, LH - Left-Hand Discharge, and RH - Right-Hand Discharge).
+Refer to the charging chart inside the access panel cover on the unit and choose the appropriate column for the specific application being installed or serviced.
+New installations utilizing either an RCF indoor coil installed on a gas furnace or an RH series air handler in the downflow or horizontal right-hand discharge may require removal of refrigerant since the factory charge could result in an overcharge condition.

-The following method is used for charging systems in the cooling mode.
+The following method is used for charging systems in the cooling and heating mode.
 All steps listed should be performed to ensure proper charge has been set.
+For measuring pressures, the service valve port on the liquid valve (small valve) and the true service port located between the two service valves are to be used.